The Island

 Waterfalls

-Seven Wells (Telaga Tujuh), Temurun, and Durian Perangin — all within 20 minutes of Bambu.
-Swim in natural rock pools beneath the canopy with nobody else around.
+Seven Wells (Telaga Tujuh), Temurun, and Durian Perangin, all within 20 minutes of Bambu.
+Cool off beneath the falls and in the shallows under the canopy.

 Night Markets

 Rotating nightly across the island.
-Satay, laksa, grilled seafood, and fresh fruit — incredible food for almost nothing.
+Satay, laksa, grilled seafood, and tropical stalls, incredible value.
 This is where Langkawi shows its real character.

 Thailand by Boat